-Tel: +41 58 800 8000 Fax: +41 58 800 8080 www.nkf.ch In connection with a prospectus liability claim, defendants can often mitigate and defend themselves against claims of wilful or negligent conduct by evoking a 'due diligence defence'.
-Switzerland does not have official due diligence guidelines, and, thus, the essence of this defence will be based on standard market practice and the adherence to these established due diligence undertakings which demonstrate that they acted with due care and diligence in the preparation of the prospectus or similar statements.
-Recognised due diligence, meetings with management, review of the issuer's business plan, review of financial statements and meetings with the issuer's accounting personnel and auditors, interviews with third parties (such as customers and suppliers), site visits, directors' and officers' questionnaires, negotiation of representations and warranties in the underwriting agreement, legal opinions and disclosure letters from legal counsel, comfort letters from auditors, officers' certificates and bring-down diligence calls.
+In connection with a prospectus liability claim, defendants can often mitigate and defend themselves against claims of wilful or negligent conduct by evoking a 'due diligence defence'.
+Switzerland does not have official due diligence guidelines, and, thus, the essence of this defence will be based on standard market practice and the adherence to these established due diligence undertakings, which demonstrate that they acted with due care and diligence in the preparation of the prospectus or similar statements.
+Recognised due diligence undertakings include, inter alia, comprehensive documentary due diligence, meetings with management, review of the issuer's business plan, review of financial statements and meetings with the issuer's accounting personnel and auditors, interviews with third parties (such as customers and suppliers), site visits, directors' and officers' questionnaires, negotiation of representations and warranties in the underwriting agreement, legal opinions and disclosure letters from legal counsel, comfort letters from auditors, officers' certificates and bring-down diligence calls.